stravalib/stravalib/docs/get-started/how-to-get-strava-data-python.md

 1. Setup an app within your Strava account
 2. Connect that app to your Python code using stravalib
-3. Request and refresh a token which allows you to request and update data in your Strava account
+3. Request and refresh a token that allows you to request and update data in your Strava account